daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 **Command (3 Intellect points):** Through sheer force of will, you can issue a simple imperative command to a single living creature, who then attempts to carry out your command as its next action.
 The creature must be within short range and able to understand you.
 The command can't inflict direct harm on the creature or its allies, so "Commit suicide" won't work, but "Flee" might.
 In addition, the command can require the creature to take only one action, so "Unlock the door" might work, but "Unlock the door and run through it" won't.
 A commanded creature can still defend itself normally and return an attack if one is made on it.
 If you possess another ability that allows you to command a creature, you can target two creatures at once as your base effect if you use either ability.
 Action.

+**Command Beast (3+ Intellect points):** You can command a nonhostile, nonhuman beast (such as one that you’ve made calm with Soothe the Savage) of up to level 3 within short range.
+If you are successful, for the next minute the beast follows your verbal commands to the best of its understanding and ability.
+The GM has final say over what counts as a nonhuman beast, but unless some kind of deception is at work, you should know whether you can affect a creature before you attempt to use this ability on it.
+Aliens, extradimensional entities, very intelligent creatures, and robots never count.

+In addition to the normal options for using Effort, you can choose to use Effort to increase the maximum level of the target.
+Thus, to command a level 5 beast (two levels above the normal limit), you must apply two levels of Effort.
+Action to initiate.

 **Command Machine (4 Intellect points):** If you've charmed an unintelligent machine or have spoken telepathically with an intelligent machine, you can attempt to command it to take one action within its capabilities on its next turn.
 (If you use this ability to command an intelligent machine, it likely becomes hostile to you afterward.)
 Action.

 **Command Metal (5 Intellect points):** You reshape a metallic item as you desire.
 The item must be within sight and within short range, and its mass can be no greater than your own.
 You can affect multiple items at once as long as their combined mass falls within these limits.
 You can fuse multiple items together.
 You can use this power to destroy a metal object (as the Destroy Metal ability), or you can craft it into another desired shape (crudely, unless you have the proper crafting skills).
 You can then move the new object anywhere within range.
 For example, you could take a few metal shields, fuse them together, and use the resulting shape to block a doorway.
 You can use this ability to make an attack---causing a foe's armor to constrict, rendering a metal item into shards that you fling across the battlefield, and so on---against one target within short range.
 Regardless of the form of the attack, it is an Intellect action that deals 7 points of damage.
 Action.